meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Description

-The sample agent can be found [TODO: Git repo](https://github.com), clone it to your Cloud Shell.
+The sample agent can be found [here](https://github.com/meken/gcp-agentops-demo/archive/refs/heads/main.zip), download it to your Cloud Shell.
 Install its dependencies in a Python virtual environment.

 Set up the authentication to use Agent Platform Authentication (API keys are not allowed!).
 Start the database emulator using the provided `start-database-emulator.sh` script and launch the ADK web playground.